basement game room outfitted with pool table and couch

 2. The Ultimate Fantasy Arcade

-Why head out to the arcade when you can play to your heart's content without dropping a fortune on tokens?
+Why head out to the arcade when you can play to your heart’s content without dropping a fortune on tokens?
 Scour eBay and Craigslist for used or refurbished arcade games, pinball machines and foosball or table hockey tables.
-If you're working with a concrete floor, paint it in a bright pattern to brighten up the room or use interlocking foam tiles to provide a little cushioning beneath your feet.
+If you’re working with a concrete floor, paint it in a colorful pattern to brighten up the room or use interlocking foam tiles to provide a little cushioning beneath your feet.
 If you really want to get the flavor of your neighborhood arcade, create a snack nook off to one side, complete with a popcorn machine, a bar with seating and a pizza oven.

-3. A Home Bowling Alley
+3. Home Bowling Alley

-4. A Sleek Home Theater Game Room
+5. Sleek Home Theater Game Room

-Basements are often the ideal spot for a home theater setup because it's so easy to achieve complete darkness for a better viewing experience.
-You can improve the acoustics by padding the walls or hanging heavy drapes over them to absorb excess noise, and carpeting the floors.
+Basements are often the ideal spot for a home theater setup because it’s so easy to achieve complete darkness for a better viewing experience.
+You can improve the acoustics by padding the walls or hanging heavy drapes over them to absorb excess noise, as well as carpeting the floors.
 Invest in the best large video screen and sound system you can afford and install a WiFi extender to ensure that you get a good signal for streaming movies, game streams and more.
-Instead of theater seats, go all out for the best gaming chairs you can find — and don't forget to add a dorm fridge and snack bar to keep everyone hydrated and well-fed.
+Instead of theater seats, go all out for the best gaming chairs you can find — and don’t forget to add a dorm fridge and snack bar to keep everyone hydrated and well-fed.

-6. A Sports Den for Hanging Out
+9. Sports Den for Hanging Out

 If “game time” means getting together to watch the game, this one’s for you.
 Keep the floor simple — concrete or wood makes for easy cleanup of spilled snacks.
 Look to your favorite teams for game room wall decor ideas — team pennants and posters provide the perfect vibe.
 Display sports memorabilia in simple display cases or framed on the walls.
 Add a high-def big screen TV and comfortable seating with plenty of table space for setting down drinks and snacks.